 While we’ve not really had as many outdoor swimming opportunities as we’d have liked this summer.
 News of another local swimming spot is always good news to us.
 After nearly 40 years, having closed to swimming in 1984, Cleveland Pools in Bath will reopen this September.

-The Georgian era lido was built back in 1815 by John Wood, the Elder.
-He was also responsible for much of Bath’s iconic look, including the Circus, Prior Park and and South Parades, as well as The Exchange in Bristol.
-It is the oldest public outdoor swimming pool in England.
+The Georgian-era lido was built back in 1815 by John Wood, the Elder.
+He was also responsible for much of Bath’s iconic look, including the Circus, Prior Park and South Parades, as well as The Exchange in Bristol.
+Making it the oldest public outdoor swimming pool in England.

-Cleveland Pools operated until its closure in 1984, briefly being used as a trout farm before falling into disrepair.
-Since then, locals have made much effort to reopen the site.
-After raising more than £8 million, with the help of the public and other grants such as the National Lottery Heritage Fund, it will now reopen on September 17.
+Cleveland Pools operated until the 80s, briefly being used as a trout farm before falling into disrepair.
+Since then, locals have made much effort to reopen the site and, in 2004, the Cleveland Pools Trust (CPT) was formed.
+Spending nearly 20 years and raising more than £8 million, the lido will reopen on September 10.

-Restoration of Cleveland Pools has included its largely unaltered grade II listed buildings, as well as the two pools; one for adults and competent swimmers and a smaller, shallower pool for children.
-There is also a lounge area, toilets and showers, a refreshment kiosk, and a heritage exhibition & learning space on site.
-To follow updates on the lido head here.
+The restoration of Cleveland Pools has included its largely unaltered grade II listed buildings, as well as the two pools; one for adults and competent swimmers and a smaller, shallower pool for children.
+There is also a lounge area, toilets and showers, a refreshment kiosk, and a heritage exhibition and learning space on site.
+To book tickets and learn more about the lido head here.